Designing: Pale

 Pale can alter the following genes:

-Striping, barring, mantle, lace, koi, marble, acid, melanistic pastel, and strand.
+Striping, barring, mantle, lace, acid, melanistic pastel, koi, marble, strand, chain, dusky points, girin, skink, spaulder, sable.